 Lack of auto-effectiveness

-Perhaps, as Choudry et al. suggest you can’t teach an old physician new tricks.
-They found an inverse relationship between quality care (as defined by adherence to CPG’s) and physician age.
+Perhaps, as Choudry et al. suggest, you can’t teach an old physician new tricks.
+They found an inverse relationship between quality care (adherence to CPGs) and physician age.

 Lack of success expectations